HOW CAN WE HELP YOU?

 - In rare cases, electromechanical failure of the unit will cause all notes to be sensed incorrectly.
 For frequent, repeatable improper denomination errors, please contact Kolibri Support for repair.

-- Yes, the Kolibri Bill Counter processes bills in customized amount called Batch Mode.
+- Yes, the Kolibri Automatic Bill Counter processes bills in customized amount called Batch Mode.
 Predetermined note sets are created using this mode in quantities of 100, 50, 25, 20 or 10 bill batches.
-To use Batch mode, press the B button and select one of the preset batch amounts.
-Each press of the B button will toggle to a preset amount.
+To use Batch mode, press the BAT button and select one of the preset batch amounts.
+Each press of the BAT button will toggle to a preset amount.
 The Batch indicator light will illuminate when Batch mode is active.

-- No, the Kolibri Bill Counter only counts the number of bills.
-If you need to sum the value or count multiple denominations at one time, you will need a Bill Reader like the Kolibri Domino or Kolibri Signature.
+- No, the Kolibri Automatic Bill Counter only counts the number of bills.
+If you need to sum the value or count multiple denominations at one time, you need a Bill Reader like the Kolibri Domino, KBR-1500, or Kolibri Signature.
 Bill readers use advanced sensing to determine the denomination of the notes being scanned.

 - The Kolibri Bill Counter uses a F2AL250V 20mm Length by 5mm Diameter fuse above the AC power inlet (where the power cord inserts to the back of the unit.)
 Check this fuse if the unit does not power on.
 If replacing the fuse does not solve power-on issues, please contact Kolibri Customer Service.